PyAbel/PyAbel/README.rst

 Contributing
 ------------

-We welcome suggestions for improvement!
+We welcome suggestions for improvement, together with any interesting images that demonstrate  application of PyAbel.

 Either open a new `Issue <https://github.com/PyAbel/PyAbel/issues>`_ or make a `Pull Request <https://github.com/PyAbel/PyAbel/pulls>`_.

 `CONTRIBUTING.rst <https://github.com/PyAbel/PyAbel/blob/master/CONTRIBUTING.rst>`_ has more information on how to contribute, such as how to run the unit tests and how to build the documentation.